garydubb/NexPress/README.md

-## NexPress.com
+## NexPress

-The NexPress.com is a web application that combines the power of Next.js, and Headless WordPress to provide a robust and feature-rich experience.
+The NexPress is a web application that combines the power of Next.js, and Headless WordPress to provide a robust and feature-rich experience.
 The application leverages the benefits of server-side rendering and the flexibility of WordPress as a backend CMS to create a fast and dynamic websites.

 ## Technologies Used